saswat-s/Nero/README.md

-# Neural Class Expression Learner
+# Neural Class Expression Learner  [Name will be changed]
 In this work, we propose a neural model that accurately tackles the class expression learning problem.
 Given a learning problem (a set of positive and a set negative examples), our approach leverages the Set-Transformer algorithm to obtain permutation invariant continues representations for input examples.
 Via these permutation invariant representations,